 Research Handbook on Corporate Bankruptcy Law

 Skeel, David A. Jr., "The New Synthesis of Bank Regulation and Bankruptcy in the Dodd-Frank Era" (2015).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 1564.

 Banking and Finance Law Commons, Bankruptcy Law Commons, Business Law, Public Responsibility, and Ethics Commons, Economic Policy Commons, Finance Commons, Finance and Financial Management Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Political Economy Commons